Hazel Scott: In France (1957–67)

 To evade political fallout in the United States, Scott moved to Paris in 1957.
 She appeared in the French Gilles Grangier crime film Le désordre et la nuit (1958).
 In 1963, she marched with a number of other African-American expatriates, including James Baldwin, to the US Embassy in Paris to demonstrate support of the upcoming March on Washington.

 Later US years (1967–81)

 Scott did not return to the US until 1967.
 By this time, the Civil Rights Movement had led to federal legislation making racial segregation in housing and public accommodations illegal and enforcing the protection of voting rights of all citizens in addition to other social advances.

 Scott continued to perform occasionally in nightclubs, while also appearing on daytime television, until the year of her death.
-She made her television acting debut in 1970, performing as Dolly Martin in the NBC drama The Bold Ones: The New Doctors, the "If I Can't Sing, I'll Listen" episode.
-In 1973 on the ABC daytime soap opera One Life to Live, she performed a wedding song at the nuptials of her "onscreen cousin" Carla Gray Hall, portrayed by Ellen Holly.
+She made her television acting debut in 1970, performing as Dolly Martin in the NBC drama The Bold Ones: The New Doctors (season 1, episode 8: "If I Can't Sing, I'll Listen").
+In 1973 on the ABC daytime soap opera One Life to Live, she performed a wedding song at the nuptials of her onscreen "cousin" Carla Gray Hall, portrayed by Ellen Holly.